 1. Homebuyer Report

 A Homebuyer Report is a popular mid-range survey suitable for properties that are in reasonable condition and under 100 years old.
-It’s more detailed than the basic lender’s valuation and can help identify potential issues that may not be immediately obvious.
+It’s more detailed than the basic lender’s valuation and can help identify potential issues that may not be immediately obvious, offering greater peace of mind for the buyer.

 Key features of a Homebuyer Report: